 This post may contain affiliate links.
 Please read our disclosure policy.

-• Easy to Make: Simple, straightforward steps make this recipe a breeze, even for beginners.
+• Easy to Make: Simple ingredients and clear steps make this a great recipe for any level of baker.

-• Versatile: Enjoy it as a dessert, snack, or festive holiday treat.
+• Great Anytime: Enjoy it as a dessert, afternoon treat, or festive holiday sweet.

 Ingredients